anmol1vw13/anmol1vw13.github.io/_posts/2021-02-22-dave-zaboski-gojek-studio-series.md

 * Power of creation comes from  "Knowing thy self".
 How you look shouldn't matter.
 * Innovation is purposeful creation.
 * How do you achieve the impossible?
-By creating something which is `impossible - 1` i.e. figure out what is that `impossible - 1` which could be a stepping stone towards achieving the impossible.
+By creating something which is `impossible - 1` i.e. figure out what that `impossible - 1` is, which could be a stepping stone towards achieving the impossible.

 #### Book Recommendations
 * The Gift - By Hafiz